 We Provide Baby-Friendly Care

-Some of the members of Winthrop's Maternal Child Health Team who were instrumental in helping the Hospital earn the Baby-Friendly Designation by Baby-Friendly, USA.
+Some of the members of NYU Winthrop's Maternal Child Health Team who were instrumental in helping the Hospital earn the Baby-Friendly Designation by Baby-Friendly, USA.

 Baby-Friendly USA, Inc. is the accrediting body and the national authority for the Baby-Friendly® Hospital Initiative in the United States.
 The Baby-Friendly Hospital Initiative (BFHI) is a global program that was launched by the World Health Organization (WHO) and the United Nations Children's Fund (UNICEF) in 1991 to encourage and recognize hospitals and birthing centers that offer an optimal level of care for infant feeding and mother/baby bonding.

 Hospitals that achieve the Baby-Friendly® Designation must undergo a rigorous onsite survey as well as implement all of the Ten Steps to Successful Breastfeeding, which represent evidence-based practices that have been shown to increase breastfeeding initiation and duration, and meet the requirements of purchasing breast milk substitutes.

 "According to Baby-Friendly USA, Inc., providing infants with human milk gives them the most complete nutrition possible.
 Human milk provides the optimal mix of nutrients and antibodies necessary for each baby to thrive.
 Scientific studies have shown that breastfed children have far fewer and less serious illnesses than those who never receive breast milk, including a reduced risk of SIDS, childhood cancers and diabetes.